Creating Something from Nothing

 Generally speaking, entrepreneurship experts have used the concept of bricolage to address reactions to resource scarcity.
-That is, Bricolage – a term used in several disciplines and originally borrowed from the French verb bricoler meaning ‘fiddle, thinker’ is the equivalent to the English term do it yourself.
-To a certain extent bricolage is characteristically entrepreneurial because it involves combining accessible resources to unravel problems and leverage new opportunities.
+That is, Bricolage – a term used in several disciplines and originally borrowed from the French verb bricoleur meaning ‘fiddle, thinker’ is the equivalent to the English term do it yourself.
+To a certain extent, bricolage is characteristically entrepreneurial because it involves combining accessible resources to unravel problems and leverage new opportunities.

 The idea of adapting a more nuanced conception of bricolage to the context of social enterprises continues to take shape.
 Nevertheless, social entrepreneurs are already demonstrating traits that are generating and extending the use of this conceptual term.

 Social bricoleurs “make do” by applying a combination of the resources at hand to new problems and opportunities.
 They count on making an impact with the resources already at hand that are either cheap or free.
-In many cases these resources are judged by others to be useless of substandard.
+In many cases, these resources are judged by others to be useless of substandard.
 Thus, why social bricoleurs see this as an opportunity to act in an innovative manner to create.

 Creating something from nothing is exactly what Ole Kassow started doing in Denmark in 2012.
 “I showed up at the local nursing home with a rented rickshaw offering a free ride to the residents”, he expressed.
 His desire to help the elderly get back in their bicycles to provide freedom, joy and reduce their limited mobility, has already spread to other cities around the world.

 Cycling Without Age is a perfect example of social bricolage in that its founder makes use of available resources in the community.
 Moreover, Ole clearly demonstrates his focus in discovering and addressing a small-scale local social need.
-These rickshaws achieve a new purpose by providing senior citizen with a safe environment, skills, and a sense of purpose in life.
+These rickshaws achieve a new purpose by providing senior citizens with a safe environment, skills, and a sense of purpose in life.